kvnptl/practice_git/README.md

 102. Check the readme file and you will see that the changes are there

 ## !!!
-ALWAYS REMEMBER TO 'PULL' BEFORE YOU 'PUSH' !!!
+ALWAYS REMEMBER TO 'PULL' CHANGES BEFORE YOU 'PUSH' CHANGES !!!

 ### Git pull request